collective-soundworks/soundworks/README.md

 On the client side, a module extends the `ClientModule` base class and must have a method `.start()` and a method `.done()`. **A module should call the method `.done()` when the whole process of the module is completed.**

+For instance, if the purpose of the module is to load files, the module should call the method `.done()` when the files are loaded.
+Similarly, if the purpose of the module is to synchronize the clocks, the module should call the method `.done()` when the clocks are synced.

 ##### .start()

 The `.start()` method is called to start the module.
 It should handle the logic and the steps that lead to the completion of the module.

 For instance, the purpose of the `ClientTopology` module is to get the topology from the server.
 Therefore, the `.start()` method of the `ClientTopology` module does the following:

-- It sends a request to the `ServerTopology` module via Web Sockets, asking the server to send the `topology` object.
+- It sends a request to the `ServerTopology` module via WebSockets, asking the server to send the `topology` object.
 - When it receives the response from the server with the `topology` object, it stores the `topology` as an attribute.
 - Finally, since the module has done its duty, it calls the method `.done()`.